PI-Navarro-Pinero/resources/Webhook/README.md

 # Deployment Webhook
-This simple Flask API listens for POST requests on the `/deploy` path.
+This simple Sinatra (ruby) API listens for POST requests on the `/deploy` path.

-The POST requests are triggered by every push on the `back-end` repo.
-If the `push` is on the `main` branch, it triggers the deployment upgrade on the cluster.
+The POST requests are triggered by the `Continuous Delivery` workflow on the `back-end` repo, which updates the deployment in k3s.

 <p align="center">
 <img src="imgs/diagram.png" width="500" alt="diagram">